 CO + 3H2 CH4 + H2O; Ho = -206 kJ/mol (Eq.
 3)

 Both methanation and PROX reactors have been disposed sequentially or in parallel.
-The final industrial selection (type, disposicion and number of processes) is related to the CO concentration level to be abated.
+The final industrial selection (type, arrangement and number of processes) is related to the CO level to be abated.
 In that sense, as said above, a CO concentration of ≈1 to 0.5% is expected in the stream when only a WGS unit is disposed before the methanation reactor.
 In this case with an appropriated catalyst, the methanation reactor can convert CO until < 10 ppm [4].
 On the other hand, if WGS and PROX reactors are sequentially disposed, a concentration of CO of ≈300 ppm could be expected before methanation process [5].

 The catalytic hydrogenation of carbon monoxide to methane and other hydrocarbons is currently receiving a great deal of attention [6-9].
 This reaction has been widely used in industry as an efficient method for the removal of carbon oxides from H2-rich feed gases for fuel cells or ammonia plants [10-12] since it could be used as the final purification step to reduce concentration of CO to extremely low levels.
 This reaction offers certain advantages, compared to preferential oxidation (PROX) because it does not require addition of oxygen (air) in the hydrogen-rich gas stream, which may give rise to various problems related to reduced hydrogen yield, dilution, safety and restrictions in the operating parameters.
 In addition, methane produced is inert to the PEM fuel cell electrodes and can be utilized in the afterburner.
 However, CO methanation consumes a large amount of valuable hydrogen (three moles per mol of CO abated (Eq.3)) and may run in parallel with the undesired methanation of CO2 (Eq.
 4), which also consume significant quantities of hydrogen, as well as with the reverse water–gas shift (RWGS) (Eq.
 1), which shifts CO2 to CO.
 For that reason, methanation reaction must be highly selective towards CO methanation, with CO2 methanation essentially being inhibited; otherwise the loss of H2 would become intolerable.
 Consequently, it is important to develop stable and selective CO methanation catalysts with sufficiently high activity at relatively low temperatures, able to suppress both CO2 methanation and RWGS reactions.
 In a similar way, the use of CO methanation as an H2 clean-up process is only economically viable if is applied as final step, when the CO concentration to be abated is in the 300 ppm level.